Skip to Content

 The USCIS has many SIJ applicants, and for the last 5-6 years, there’s been a backlog for children from various parts of the world.
 Therefore, the department updated its Policy Manual to provide that it would consider granting deferred action on a case-by-case basis.
 Doing so would help reduce the number of vulnerable populations in limbo.

 If you wish to file an SIJ petition to be considered for the deferred action plan, consider consulting Oakland immigration appeals attorneys to follow up on your case.
 Experienced lawyers in our firm can help protect your immigration rights despite your immigration status.
-Contact us for a FREE case evaluation to discuss your legal options.
+Contact us for a case evaluation to discuss your legal options.